 The Ombudsman of the Taxpayer is responsible for attending the problems and claims of the taxpayers and to facilitate the process between the taxpayers and the Department of the Treasury.
 Also, the Ombudsman of the Taxpayer has authority to prevent or correct any infringement of the rights of the taxpayer made by any official or employee of the Department.

 For additional information, you can request the booklet: "Carta de Derechos del Contribuyente".

 SIGNIFICANT CHANGES IN THE RETURN

 ♥ Return

-It is provided in the Heading to indicate if you are qualified by the Department of the Treasury as a "Large Taxpayer" for tax purposes.
+It is provided in the Heading to indicate if you are a Private Equity Fund.